jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

     a) use the ```ps``` and various filters to show only information related to this process.
     b) use the ```systemd-cgls``` command and filters to display the process information
     c) use the kill command from systemd to kill the cgroup related to the infinite loop process.
+1) Using the sample file located in: files > Chapter-10 > python > write-journal.py and copy it to your home directory.
+Create a systemd service file called write-journal.service.
+Have the service file execute this python script (use absolute paths).
+Use the commands to **enable** and **start** the service.
+Use the ```sudo journalctl -xe``` command to show the output in the systemd logs at boot and after the system has loaded.

 #### Footnotes